Exporting rudof as an MCP server

 Changing the transport type

 You can specify the transport type used by the MCP server with the --transport (or -t) option.
-Possible values include http-sse and stdin (default).
+Possible values include streamable-http and stdio (default).

-For example, to start the server using the http-sse transport:
+For example, to start the server using the streamable-http transport:

 You can specify a custom port using the --port (or -p) option.